CharlieMartell/SolaireSays/README.md

 # SolaireSays
 :sunny: Praise the Sun :sunny:

-This application will print out a Dark Souls NPC ASCII art and a quote from them in a cowsay like fashon.
+This application will print out a Dark Souls NPC ASCII art and a quote from them in a cowsay like fashion.

 ### Requires: